 Understand Acute Pancreatitis Risk

-Continuing to do what you can to lower very high triglycerides may help reduce your risk of acute pancreatitis.
+Continuing to do what you can to lower very high triglycerides (TGs) may help reduce your risk of acute pancreatitis.

 Triglyceride levels over 880 mg/dL while fasting may be a sign of an underlying medical condition.